-Originally called “Friends of LSESD”, today MEBO exists to serve as a bridge of support from the West to LSESD and its complement of six Lebanese-led ministries.
+Originally called “Friends of LSESD”, today MEBO exists to serve as a bridge of support from the West to a family of ministries serving the Middle East.

 MEBO’s story cannot be separated from LSESD, a unique Lebanese-led complement of six ministries.
 And MEBO’s partnership with LSESD forms the basis of its existence.
 In the 1950s and ’60s, the vision and efforts of American missionaries led to the creation of Beirut Baptist School (BBS), the Arab Baptist Theological Seminary (ABTS), and the Baptist publishing house, Dar Manhal al-Hayat (DMAH).